Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 The fact of the matter is that there are many positive reasons to drink alcohol.
 Such as a wedding, or a celebratory dinner party with your boss and coworkers.
 And as we have pointed out elsewhere, moderate and responsible consumption of alcohol can still lead to a hangover.
 So ultimately there is bonafide beneficial reason for a brand of products designed to “reduce alcohol’s negative effects and make people feel the next day” to exist.

-At its core, the teetotaler’s argument is simply that if you reduce the risk of something, you reduce the incentive for someone to act responsibly with it.
+At its core, our critic’s argument is simply that if you reduce the risk of something, you reduce the incentive for someone to act responsibly with it.
 However, we would argue that this isn’t always the case, and in many situations, someone investing into the reduced risk of something actually makes them behave more responsibly with it.

 Take motor-vehicles for example.
 Motor-vehicles are dangerous — like super dangerous, as 3000+ people die in motor-vehicle accidents every day.¹⁰ However, motor-vehicles serve a beneficial purpose, and so people consider the risk worth it every single day as they get into their cars to go wherever they are going.